thewjones/mattjones/content/linknotes/20240711/index.md

 It's the sexism that we know is engrained in every industry, including the film industry.

+---

 ### Eurorack Pitch Quantizer Module Comparison {#eurorack-pitch-quantizer-module-comparison}

 <https://doudoroff.com/quantizers/>

-I'm currently planning my first Eurorack modular synt  and one module I need is a pitch quantizer.
+I'm currently planning my first Eurorack modular synth  and one module I need is a pitch quantizer.

 A pitch quantizer translates incoming voltages to pitches in a musical scale.

 This is useful if you have something generating random voltages and you want the sound this outputs to be tuneful.

 THis site lists the Eurorack pitch quantizers available alongside their technical features.
-It's an example of a site that presents a set of very niche and detailed information collated together in an accessible way, as opposed to the common approach these days which is to make a Youtube video.
+It's an example of a site that presents a set of very niche and detailed information in an accessible way, as opposed to the common approach these days which is to put it all into a Youtube video.
 This sort of thing is the best of the Web.

+---

 ### Musical connection of the day {#musical-connection-of-the-day}